harvard-library/aspace-hvd-pui/README.md

  - Over-ride *public/app/views/resources/_finding_aid.html.erb* to display the EAD ID
  - Make the Aleph ID a clickable link to Hollis TODO: make it a clickable link to the new Alma
  - Add configurable "Ask a Librarian/Archivist" to resource and object pages
- - Completely substitute the model, controller, and views for PDF generation with a Harvard-custom view
+ - Completely substitute the model, controller, and views for PDF generation with a Harvard-custom view; this includes the "View PDF" 'button' being a GET rather than a POST.
  - Add CSV download functionality, with a button on the Page actions menu
  - Added "permalink" routes: *id/resource/{ead_id}* for a resource, *id/object/{ref_id}* for an archival object, *id/digital{ref_id}* for a digital object
  - Support a Repository "long name" that will be used for Repository display page, pdf, and citations only